Skip to main content

 Public Network Access

 Cloud Functions have public network access enabled by default.
-You can choose to disable it based on security requirements.
-Once disabled, the function will not be able to access public network resources.
+You can disable it based on security requirements.
+Once disabled, the function will be unable to access public network resources.

 You can configure Cloud Functions to access the VPC private network:

-• Not configured VPC: Function instances run in an isolated network environment with public network access capability.
+• No VPC configured: Function instances run in an isolated network environment and have access to the public network

-• Configured VPC: Function instances run in the specified VPC network and can access resources within the VPC.
+• VPC configured: Function instances run in the specified VPC network and can access resources within the VPC

 Fixed Egress IP